 The solution, paradoxically, is to stop trying to replicate the processes and infrastructure you used to drive success for your first storefront.
 If you duplicate your infrastructure across two storefronts, you’ll only wind up with twice as many headaches.
 In fact, you’ll have far more than twice as many headaches, because you won’t just be running two storefronts — you’ll also be trying to identify and resolve conflicts between those two storefronts, and to eliminate the confusions and crossed wires that come with coordinating third-party providers across an increasingly complex operational org-chart.

-Instead, the key to successful, scalable multi-store selling is to build out unified infrastructure that can underpin all your ecommerce activity.
+Instead, the key to successful, scalable multi-store selling with product feed management is to build out unified infrastructure that can underpin all your ecommerce activity.
 It’s a bit like writing computer code: if you’re creating multiple functions that need to do similar things, you don’t rewrite the same block of code over and over.
 Instead, you include callouts to a central code library, and summon and execute blocks of prewritten code on an as-needed basis.
 Multi-store selling should operate in much the same way, with centralized business functions — from inventory management, to product information and digital asset management, to marketing and sales operations, to fulfillment and logistics — that can be applied seamlessly across as many storefronts and customer touchpoints as your business needs.

 At its simplest, such an approach can be achieved using an ecommerce platform capable of fusing multi-storefront operations into a single administrative hub.
 By serving as the connective tissue between storefronts, such a platform can ensure a consistent customer experience and enable merchants to reach and serve more customers, more easily, without the proliferation of headaches and time-sucks that traditional multi-storefront selling entails.
 Better yet, merchants can seek out platforms that use a true Ecommerce-as-a-Service (EcaaS) approach, giving them access to all the tools and services they need to grow their businesses in the moment that they’re needed.